JCSDA/jedi-docs/docs/inside/jedi-components/saber/SABER_blocks.rst

 - :code:`calibration`: a configuration to be used by the block at construction time.
 If a configuration is given, the block is used in calibration mode.
 Cannot be used with :code:`read`.
 - :code:`ensemble transform`: transform parameters, for the :code:`Ensemble` block only.
 - :code:`localization`: localization parameters, for the :code:`Ensemble` block only.
 - :code:`skip inverse`: boolean flag to skip application of the inverse in calibration mode.
-Defaults is :code:`fase`.
+Defaults is :code:`false`.
 - :code:`state variables to inverse`: state variables to be interpolated at construction time from one functionSpace to another.
 To be used for interpolation blocks only, when the outer and inner Geometry differ.
 Default is no variables.

 Other parameters related to testing are listed in :ref:`SABER block testing <saber_testing>`.